dganesh05/Comparative-Study-on-Machine-Learning-Classification-Techniques-for-Diabetes-Prediction/README.md

 | Models Tested       | 3                             | 7                                         |
 | Threshold           | Default 0.5                   | Optimized per model                       |

 ### b.
-Why the Paper's Simple Approach Worked
+Why the Paper's Simple Approach Worked {#b-why-the-papers-simple-approach-worked}

 A surprising finding was that Nguyen & Zhang's minimal preprocessing—raw values with random undersampling—produced results comparable to our more sophisticated pipeline.
-This deserves explanation.
+This has a few reasons.

 **The dataset's structure favors simplicity.** With 14 binary features, 4 bounded ordinal features, and only 3 truly continuous features, the data is already reasonably well-behaved.
 StandardScaler provides marginal benefit because most features don't have extreme ranges or outliers.
 The paper's approach worked not despite its simplicity, but partly because of it—fewer preprocessing steps mean fewer opportunities to introduce distribution mismatches.